eliotn/p1xt-guide-implementation/goodComments.md

 -Comments should explain why:
-Think about variable names, use convention.
+Think about variable/function names, use convention.
-They should be descriptive without being too long.
+Comments should be descriptive without being too long, most important is why.
+Then how is also important if it is confusing.

+Use all caps and underscore for constant values.